 Finding a Job

-Making the transition from school to career would be much easier if we could find the perfect job immediately following graduation.
+Making the transition from school to career is hard work.
 The reality is that it takes time and effort to find a suitable opportunity that is a good fit for both you and your potential employer, and also allows you to develop your skills and experience.

 Be persistent in your search.
 It is estimated that it can take three to four months to find a $30,000/yr job, and an extra month for each $10,000 increase in salary, so if you are looking for a $50,000/year job you can expect your job search to last at least five months or even longer in a slower economy.

-The best time to start looking for a summer job or permanent position is in September and October, as this is the peak recruitment period for companies looking to hire student talent.
-Many organizations complete all their hiring by November, so start your search early to avoid missing out on many great opportunities.
+The best time to start looking for a summer job or permanent EIT position is in September, as fall is the peak recruitment period for companies looking to hire student talent.
+Many large organizations complete their hiring by November, so start your search early to avoid missing out on many great opportunities.

 Plan Your Job Search